Jussieu Campus: History

-The campus was opened in 1951 and eventually it would host a great part of the old faculty of sciences of the Sorbonne.
+The campus was opened in 1951 and eventually, it would host a great part of the old faculty of sciences of the Sorbonne.
 The campus is built on the site of the former "Halle aux Vins," a wine market created by Napoleon Bonaparte.
 In 1957, the first university buildings were built along the Eastern bank of the River Seine (le quai Saint-Bernard), and Rue Cuvier.
 In order to allow the wine market to remain on the site, the architects planned to construct the buildings on stilts above the roads of the market.

 However, in 1964, with over 20,000 science students graduating high school (the baby boom generation), the old Sorbonne could not accommodate the influx of students.
 The Minister of Culture André Malraux entrusted architect Édouard Albert with the task of rapidly constructing a new science campus on the site.
-Albert's grand vision of modular metallic buildings, designed to facilitate interdisciplinary work and improve teaching, was never achieved, and eventually abandoned in 1972.
+Albert's grand vision of modular metallic buildings, designed to facilitate interdisciplinary work and improve teaching, was never achieved and was eventually abandoned in 1972.